 Teunis' signature in 1664

 By 1673, Teunis was one of the most prosperous farmers on Long Island, and as a result, one of the largest taxpayers.
-In September 1676, he was taxed £331 by Brueckelen (Brooklyn) for 3 males, 5 horses, 5 oxen, 23 cows, 9 hogs, and about 80 acres of land.
+In September 1676, he was taxed £331 by Brueckelen (Brooklyn).
+At the time he owned 5 horses, 5 oxen, 23 cows, 9 hogs, and about 80 acres of land.

 Teunis' wife Sarah died in 1685 and he married Geertje Jans Langdendyck on November 11, 1687.
 Teunis died in 1699; no will for him has been found in records of the colony.

 1. Aertje Tunisen Bogaert – B. about 1655, New Netherland; M. Theodore Polhemius, 24 Oct 1677, New York